 Join our academic community

 The Arts and Business program will be offering first-year the chance to live in a Living-Learning Community.
 In addition to living and learning with your peers, this community will provide you with support an upper-year ARBUS student mentor who has been successful in the program and can support and guide you to the individuals and resources you need to create your custom-built future.

 Activities & Events

-As a Living-Learning student, you will have access to events that enhance your in-class learning and further develop skills such as teamwork, communication, problem solving, and critical thinking.
+As a Living-Learning student, you will have access to events and mentorship that enhance your in-class learning and further develop skills such as teamwork, communication, problem solving, and critical thinking.

 About Ron Eydt Village residence